nodejs/admin/sponsorship/README.md

 funds through directed contributions to the OpenJS foundation and from OpenJS programs like the [Ecosystem Sustainability Program][].

-Sponsors who have made a contribution of 5000 us or more will be included in a rotating set of sponsors on the main Nodejs.org landing page with a visibility in proportion to the level of contribution that they have made.
+Sponsors who have made a contribution of 5000 USD or more will be included in a rotating set of sponsors on the main Nodejs.org landing page with a visibility in proportion to the level of contribution that they have made.